Patri42/AVR-WIFI-LCD-ARDUINO-THINGSPEAK/README.md

 | Pot           | VCC        | uno           | 5V         |
 | Pot           | SIG        | LCD           | V0         |

-## Installation and Setup:
-1. Set up your Arduino IDE with the necessary libraries.
-2. Connect the components as outlined in the table above.
-3. Flash the provided code to the Arduino Uno.
+## Setup & Usage:

+Refer to the instructions earlier in this document for detailed setup and usage steps.
-4. Configure your WiFi credentials and ThingSpeak channel details in the code.
+Configure your WiFi credentials and ThingSpeak channel details in the code.

-## Usage:
-Once everything is set up:
-1. Power on the Arduino and ensure it connects to the WiFi network.
-2. Check the LCD for the pulse and oximetry readings.
-3. Confirm the data is being updated in your ThingSpeak channel.

 ## Simulation:
 To understand the project better and see it in action, check out the simulation on Wokwi: [Wokwi Simulation](https://wokwi.com/projects/376921405150878721).